 Next.js Routing: A Complete Beginner Guide

-If you visit the root URL, localhost:3000, the home page will be displayed.
+The home page will be displayed if you visit the root URL, localhost:3000.
 However, if you visit localhost:3000/about, the "About Us" page will be displayed.
 Similarly, /dashboard URL will show the "Dashboard" page.

 This shows how routes are linked to files based on the name of the contained folder inside the app folder.
 The page.jsx file within the about folder represents /about, while the page.jsx file within the dashboard folder represents /dashboard.